Forbidden (Black Sabbath album): Reception and legacy

 Guitarist Tony Iommi has admitted to Sabbath fanzine Southern Cross that he was "not happy" with Forbidden.
 He elaborated by saying, "We brought in Ernie C to do production, which was a bit difficult really, because I had to leave him to it… One of the problems was we weren't all there at the same time, when we were writing it.
 Cozy and Neil were still contracted to do other stuff, so it ended up with just Tony Martin, Geoff Nicholls and myself just jamming around and putting ideas down.
 It all came together very quickly and we didn't have time to reflect: make sure it was the right songs and the right way of doing it."
 Iommi reiterated his dissatisfaction with the album to the Birmingham Mail newspaper.

+In 2019, Ernie C defended his production in Forbidden, saying it was a "cool and fun experience."
+It was his goal to "dry" the band's sound up a little bit and make it "more personal," meaning to amplify the music so it did not sound like "you're playing in a tunnel."
+He recalled that Iommi approached both him and Ice-T in England to record their new album after listening to a demo of "War Pigs" that Body Count had made.
+It was also Ernie's idea to get Ice-T to rap in "The Illusion of Power."

 Remix

 On 4 March 2016, Iommi discussed future re-releases of the Tony Martin-era catalogue.
 He explained: "We've held back on the reissues of those albums because of the current Sabbath thing with Ozzy Osbourne, but they will certainly be happening...
 I'd like to do a couple of new tracks for those releases with Tony Martin...
 I'll also be looking at working on Cross Purposes and Forbidden."
 In 2019, Iommi said he was working on a remix of Forbidden "on and off" with Mike Exeter.

 On 14 May 2020, during an interview with Eddie Trunk, Iommi revealed that the remix of the album was complete and he was just waiting for "the right time" to re-release the album.

+In January 2024 Tony Iommi confirmed that a box set of the Tony Martin albums is coming out in May 2024.

+On 22 March 2024, the box set Anno Domini 1989–1995 was announced, collecting the four albums recorded with Tony Martin released under IRS Records.
+The box set, which was released on 31 May 2024, contains a full remix of Forbidden by Tony Iommi.
+Additionally, the CD edition of the album includes the Japanese bonus track "Loser Gets It All'".
+The bonus track is also included on the individual CD version of the remixed album, released on November 15th, 2024.